oomek/attractplus/Layouts.md

    * stack_previous - [boolean] if set to `true`, the new display is stacked on the current one, so that when the user selects the "Back" UI button the frontend will navigate back to the earlier display.
 Default value is `false`.
+   * reload&#x1F538; [boolean] if set to `false` and the current display shares the same layout file the layout is not reloaded.
+Default value is `true`.

 Return Value: